KutoolsforOffice — One Suite. Five Tools. Get More Done.February Sale: 20% Off

 Filter bold cells with the help column

-1. Press the Alt + F11 keys to open the Microsoft Visual Basic for Application window.
+1. Press Alt + F11 to open the Microsoft Visual Basic for Applications window.
+If it is your first time using VBA, you may need to enable the Developer tab from the Excel options.

-2. In the Microsoft Visual Basic for Application window, click Insert > Module, then copy the following VBA code into the Module window.
-See screenshot:
+2. In the Microsoft Visual Basic for Applications window, click Insert > Module.
+Then, copy and paste the following VBA code into the new module window.
+Refer to the screenshot for guidance:

 VBA code: Filter cells by bold characters